 I was short in stature until I turned 17 and finally started to grow.
 I grew up playing all kinds of sports with my siblings–and wasn’t afraid to try new ones, but I knew I would never play on a basketball team with my stature and physique.
 So I didn’t even try.
 My parents didn’t encourage me or discourage me.
 It was just a fact.
-And one that I could live with because there wasn’t one thing I could do about my height (I’m 5’7″ now, but at 16 I was only 4’11”), or my ability to jump or shoot.
+And one that I could live with because there wasn’t one thing I could do about my height (I’m 5’7″ now, but at 16 I was only 4’11”).

-Here’s the thing.
 I love to sing, but I’m not good at it, either.
 I sing songs of worship at home, in the car, and at church.
 But I will never be a great singer–until heaven, that is.
-I believe I will “sing like an angel” there!
-It doesn’t stop me from singing, but any aspiration of a career in the music industry would put me in the same category as those “I am the next American Idol” contestants that end up rejected and dejected because they really believed that they were gifted with an incredible voice–and that the judges were just “missing out”.
+(I believe I will “sing like an angel” there! ) It doesn’t stop me from singing, but any aspiration of a career in the music industry would put me in the same category as those, “I am the next American Idol” contestants that end up rejected and dejected because they really believed that they were gifted with an incredible voice–and that the judges were just “missing out”.

-And now I have grandchildren.
-Nine beautiful littles that are my pride and joy.
+I have nine grandchildren.
+These beautiful littles are my pride and joy.
 They make messes, they fuss, and they sometimes even prefer Pappy over me–but I still love them.
 They are not perfect, but they were perfectly created for their purpose in this world.
-I desire everything that is good and right for them.
-And I pray that one day they will see how precious they are in God’s sight–and commit their lives to following Him.
+I desire everything that is good and right for them, and I pray that one day they will see how precious they are in God’s sight–and commit their lives to following Him.

 Scripture says that we all are gifted in different ways.
-God created me uniquely to be an influence for His glory.
+I believe that my worth comes from God, who created me uniquely to be an influence for His glory.

 “For by the grace given to me, I tell everyone among you not to think of himself more highly than he should think.
 Instead, think sensibly, as God has distributed a measure of faith to each one.
 Now as we have many parts in one body, and all the parts do not have the same function, in the same way we who are many are one body in Christ and individually members of one another.
 According to the grace given to us, we have different gifts.”
 Romans 12: 3-6